ModeSeq: Taming Sparse Multimodal Motion Prediction with Sequential Mode Modeling: Experiments

 \subsection{Comparison with State of the Art}

 We compare our approach with QCNet~\cite{zhou2023query} and the MTR series~\cite{shi2022mtr, shi2023mtr++, mtrv3}, which are currently the most effective sparse and dense multimodal prediction solutions across the WOMD and the Argoverse 2 dataset.
 As demonstrated in \cref{tab:waymo}, ModeSeq achieves the best scoring performance among the Lidar-free methods on the validation split of the WOMD, though it lags behind the mAP${}_6$ performance of MTR v3~\cite{mtrv3}, a model that augments the input information with raw sensor data.
 As a sparse mode predictor, ModeSeq undoubtedly outperforms MTR++~\cite{shi2023mtr++} in terms of MR${}_6$, minADE${}_6$, and minFDE${}_6$ by a large margin.
 Compared with QCNet~\cite{zhou2023query}, ModeSeq attains better Soft mAP${}_6$, mAP${}_6$, and MR${}_6$ at the cost of slight degradation on minADE${}_6$ and minFDE${}_6$, confirming that our approach can improve the mode coverage and confidence scoring of sparse predictors without significant sacrifice in trajectory accuracy.
-As of the time we submitted the results to the benchmark, the ensemble version of ModeSeq ranked first among Lidar-free approaches on the test set of the WOMD.
+In the 2024 Waymo Open Motion Prediction Challenge, the ensemble version of ModeSeq ranked first among Lidar-free approaches on the test set of the WOMD.
 Our approach also exhibits promising performance on the Argoverse 2 dataset, where our ensemble-free model surpasses QCNet and the MTR series on all critical metrics as shown in \cref{tab:argoverse}.